 We think Achmea optimizes its risk-to-return capabilities within the boundaries of its risk appetite for strategic planning and capital management.
-However, this approach is not consistent across all lines of business, especially basic health, where there is a lack of targets and risk-adjusted metrics to assess profitability.
+However, this approach is not consistent across all lines of business, especially basic health, where premium levels and therefore profitability are dependent on the premium level positioning compared to other health insurance companies.